A Summer of Belonging

 PICK-UP

-- Pick-up is also at the same area as drop-off; the south side of the parking lot and will begin at 3:00 pm.
+- Pick-up is also at the same area as drop-off; the north side of the parking lot and will begin at 3:00 pm.

 - Staff will be outside at the pick-up location from 3:00 pm-6:00 pm.
 Please text 630-962-1409 ten minutes prior to arrival.